Sudeep-Bhandari/Gym-Trainer-Website/README.md

-# Gym-Trainer-Website# 💪 Gym Trainer Website
+# 💪 Gym Trainer Website

 *Gym Trainer* is a fully responsive personal trainer and fitness website.
 It is built using *HTML, **CSS, and **PHP*, and is optimized for both desktop and mobile devices.